InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 To achieve this do the following:

 - Add tests for your code contribution so that validating the function of your contribution by others works well, even after some time when you work in other projects or might have stopped to contribute to this project.
-  - Often projects will use automated checks against pull request using those tests and the level of code coverage.
-Try to meet the criteria these test enforce.
+  - Often projects will use automated checks against pull requests using those tests and the level of code coverage.
+Try to meet the criteria these tests enforce.
-- Many projects will provide project build and validations scripts to enable you to locally test your changes.
+- Many projects will provide project build and validation scripts that enable you to locally test your changes.
   - Use those to ensure that your contribution works as well as possible before opening a pull request.
   - Having to review defect pull requests with easy-to-fix errors often bugs trusted committers.
 They will not fix your code but ask you to do so.
 This might create more round-trips and slow the merge if there's unnecessary errors.
   - No one's perfect though.
 Try your best, use the prepared validation scripts if there are any and give it your best shot with a pull request!